 The voice you put on can build or stagnate your rap career.
 Do not fake a voice, instead work on your natural voice to improve its energy, tone, and emphasis for better sound and pronunciation of words.
 Putting on a voice will make your music sound fake and can also damage your voice box.

 Practice getting a unique natural voice that you will be known.
-Exercise your vocals to help you sound clear.
+Exercise your vocals to help you sound clear and be a better rapper.
 When you exercise your vocals, your throat muscles become stronger; thus, you can better control your sound.
 Voice resonance exercises will also help you strengthen your natural voice.

 In addition to vocal and voice resonance exercises, practice breathing exercises to help you maintain your voice while rapping.